cschladetsch/Doplhin/BasicCalculator/prompt.md

 1. **Operations**: Support addition (+), subtraction (-), multiplication (\*) and division (/).
 1. **Data Types**: Support doubles.
 Output all results with 5 significant digits.
-1. **CommandLine Arguments**: Take one argument, as a mathematical expression using numbers and supported operations, surrounded by double quotes (").
+1. **Command Line Arguments**: Take one argument, as a mathematical expression using numbers and supported operations, surrounded by double quotes (").
-1. **Parsing**:
+1. **Parsing**: Accept mathematical expressions as command-line arguments.
 1. **Order of Evaluation**: Follow standard mathematical rules for evaluation order (PEMDAS):
- * Paranthesised expressions.
+ * Parenthesised expressions.
  * Multiplication and Division.
  * Addition and Subtraction.
 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".